 ARE YOU DESIGNING A NEW IRRIGATION SYSTEM?
-If so, have you read through my tutorials on How to Design a Sprinkler System or How To Design a Drip System?
+If so, have you read through the tutorials on How to Design a Sprinkler System or How To Design a Drip System?
 You will actually save money if you do this right, and these tutorials will show you how.
-Again, these tutorials have been modified over the past 20 years based on questions users have had, so they cover almost everything!
+These tutorials have been online since 1997 and modified over and over based on hundreds of questions users have had, so they cover almost everything!

-Here are sources for FREE help when you need an answer on a product.
+Here are sources for free help when you need an answer or help about a product.

-The big names that dominate Home Improvement Stores:
+The big name products that dominate Home Improvement Stores: